Table of Contents

 Here are the 4 different types of UIs, including:

 - Graphical User Interface (GUI): A graphical user interface (GUI) uses graphics, icons, and menus to represent and interact with objects on a screen, enabling user input through visual elements such as buttons, sliders, text fields, and other input methods.
-Examples of GUIs include the desktop interface of a computer or a mobile app interface, which allows users to manipulate and control software applications.
+GUIs, like the desktop interface of a computer or a mobile app interface, allow users to manipulate and control software applications, which require a robust information architecture for optimal user interaction.
+If you want to know in detail about information architecture, here is an article on what is information architecture.

 - Command-line Interface (CLI): A command-line interface (CLI) uses text commands to communicate with a system, requiring users to type commands into a terminal or console window to execute tasks.
 Unlike graphical user interfaces (GUIs), a CLI does not have visual representations to aid users in their tasks.
 This type of interface is commonly used in programming or operating system environments and is often favored by advanced users who prefer the speed and flexibility of text-based interfaces.